zealousWang/laravel-cryptopay/README.md

 ## New transform coinpayment package

-WincashPayment is a Laravel module for handling transactions from [**cryptopay**](https://cryptopay.com) like a create transaction, history transaction, etc.
+Laravel CryptoPayment is a Laravel module for handling transactions from [**cryptopay**](https://cryptopay.com) like a create transaction, history transaction, etc.

 ## Requirement